PBR/elixir-fondue-datathon/program/README.md

   * BioSamples: introduction, submission data
   * European Nucleotide Archive (ENA): introduction, submission data

-* In period 15 June - 21 June: submit your own data to Biosamples and ENA
+* *15 June - 21 June*: try to submit your own data to Biosamples and ENA

   * Use the [Issues](../../../issues) section for questions